dhardenb/space-frigates/docs/design.md

 - Events are appended after the entity list.
 Right now only `ShipDestroyed` exists, encoded as `[type, shipId (uint32), locationX (float32), locationY (float32)]`.
 - The client receives the raw `Uint8Array`, validates the magic/version, then reconstructs plain JS objects so the rest of the engine continues to operate on the same structures as before the binary migration.

+## Bot Sensor Scans

+- Bot-controlled ships periodically sweep their surroundings for any observable entity within ten times their own radius.
+Each contact stores positional data (distance, bearing, heading), motion (velocity), size, and ship status (hull, capacitor, shield).
+When the pilot’s record is known, the scan also captures the number of confirmed kills for that ship so future AI behaviors can consider an opponent’s track record.

 ## Collision Handling

 - Collisions between solid entities are resolved as lightly inelastic impacts to prevent “bumper car” ricochets.
 A restitution of `0.2` is applied to the relative velocity along the collision normal before converting the resulting vectors back into heading/velocity pairs.